-View inspections by questions and responses in Analytics
+What does it mean to view inspections by questions and responses in Analytics?

-Viewing your inspections by questions and responses allows you to understand how often each answer appears across inspections.
+Viewing your inspections by questions and responses allows you to understandhow often each answer appears across inspections.
 This helps you quickly see patterns, identify recurring issues, and understand where improvements are needed most.
 Teams often use this to track common non-compliances, measure performance, or monitor progress over time.
 It fits into your broader reporting and improvement process by turning inspection data into clear insights that support smarter, faster decisions.

 View inspections by a question